jonasbkarlsson/ferro_ai_companion/README.md

 ![Icon](assets/logo.png)

 The Ferro AI Companion integration works on top of Ferro AI from Ferroamp.
-It provides observation of what Ferro AO does and possibilities to override the Ferro AI function.
+It provides observation of what Ferro AI does and possibilities to override the Ferro AI function.

 ## Requirements
 - Home Assistant version 2024.12 or newer.